 Positional Trading refers to the holding of the securities usually with a trading range from one week to three months, wherein the ‘swing low to swing high’ and ‘swing high to swing low’ is captured.

 Example of Positional Trade:

 Ms. Anita bought 500 shares of Infosys Limited @ Rs 1073/- per share in February end.
-She held the stocks for few weeks and sold it in April first week at Rs 1227/- per share.
-Ms. Anita gained profit of Rs 154/- per share and a total profit of Rs 77000/-, excluding brokerage charges.
+She held the stocks for a few weeks and sold them in April's first week at Rs 1227/- per share.
+Ms. Anita gained a profit of Rs 154/- per share and a total profit of Rs 77000/-, excluding brokerage charges.

 - More profitable in case of strong trends.

 - The risk is relatively low.

 - Traders with alternative jobs can trade at ease.